Interested in becoming a vendor at the authentic Otago Farmers Market?

-- The General Manager is available to advise you about your application, space availability and any other queries you might have.
+- The Manager is available to advise you about your application, space availability and any other queries you might have.
 The market on Saturday is a good time to catch up with the manager but feel free to ring or email through the week.

-- Email or post Application to Trade to general manager.
+- Email or post Application to Trade to manager.
 The manager may follow up with a phone call to flesh your application out further but please take the time initially to do your business or idea proud.
 Ideally your application should arrive the week before (by midday on a Thursday pre the Trust's monthly meeting which is usually the 3rd Tuesday of the month).

 - The OFMT will discuss your application in light of suitability, space availability and general fit with the market.
 They meet the third Tuesday of every month to do this.

 - The general manager will get back to you the same week as the meeting to let you know the outcome or for further information.